Rishit-dagli/ML-with-Android-11/README.md

 I would also urge you to check out the
 [blog by me](https://medium.com/@rishit.dagli/machine-learning-with-android-11-whats-new-e8c829e9452)
 on this topic.
-.You can know more or watch the talks I gave on this topic - [talks.md](https://github.com/Rishit-dagli/ML-with-Android-11/blob/master/talks.md)
+You can know more or watch the talks I gave on this topic - [talks.md](https://github.com/Rishit-dagli/ML-with-Android-11/blob/master/talks.md)

 ## Table of Contents